The documents you need to provide with your study permit application vary according to your country of citizenship along with other factors.

 - Click on the first link to review a general document checklist.

 - Click on the second link to view visa office instructions for your country.
 These instructions include a document checklist showing additional supporting documents required by your country's visa office.

 - The remaining links in the list will open the forms listed in the general document checklist.

-If you are applying at the border
+Apply at the border

 Be sure to check if you need a medical exam, custodianship, or biometrics in advance.